Ada Jafri: Early life

-Ada Jafarey was born on 22 August 1924, in Badayun, U.P.
+Ada Jafarey was born on 22 August 1924, in Badayun, U.P., British India.
 Her birth name was Aziz Jahan.
-(Note: : ALA-LC) Her father, Maulvi Badrul Hasan (Note: / ALA-LC: ALA-LC) died when she was three, and her mother reared her.
+(Note: : ALA-LC) Her father, Maulvi Badrul Hasan, (Note: / ALA-LC: ALA-LC) died when she was three, and her mother reared her.
 She started composing poetry when she was twelve years old, under the pen name of Ada Badayuni.
 She spent her early life within impassable social bounds.

 Married life

 She married Nurul Hasan Jafarey (Note: : ALA-LC) on 29 January 1947, in Lucknow, India.
 After her marriage, she took her pen name Ada Jafarey.
 Her husband, Nurul Hasan, was a top-ranking civil servant of the Federal Government of India.
 Ada Jafarey also moved with her husband to Karachi after the independence of Pakistan in 1947.
 Her husband was a littérateur himself who wrote columns for both English and Urdu newspapers.
 He also served as the president of the Anjuman-i Taraqqi-i Urdu.
 Nurul Hasan, a major inspiration to her writing, died on 3 December 1995.